succabs/website/brandbook.md

 h3: clamp(1.1rem, 4vw, 2rem)
 Body: Inter 400–500, line-height 1.6–1.75.
 On blue: text is cream.
-On cream: text is black (--color-outlines).
+On cream: text is black.

 ## Spacing